Jayshua/date_header/README.md

 - This crate does not panic when given timestamps after the year 9999.
 - The code for this crate is simpler.
 (Subjective, but I think most would agree.)
 - This crate is more comprehensively tested with proptest and more edge tests.
-	- The old crate used fuzz, which I've never used but I assume the purpose of is to only test truly random inputs.
+	- The original crate used fuzz, which I've never used but it *seems* to only test truly random inputs.
 This means the fuzz tests never actually exercised the parsing code since none of the inputs were ever a valid value.
 (The chances of randomly generating 29 bytes that happen to be a valid timestamp are effectively impossible.)
-	- The fuzz/prop tests in this crate generate random *valid* inputs and assert that the parsing succeeds and that parsing/decoding is invariant.
+	- The fuzz/prop tests in this crate generate random valid inputs and assert that the parsing succeeds and that parsing/decoding is invariant.
 	- I also included more manually-chosen edge case tests around the epoch, the maximum representable date in IMF-fixdate format, and leap years.
 - This crate validates correctness of the (redundant) weekday portion of the date header analytically rather than by converting the parsed value into a SystemTime and back into a second parsed value (with the correct weekday), then checking that the two weekdays match.
-- Criterion reports improvement on 3 of 4 benchmarks of around -65%, though I'm not really sure why.
+- Criterion reports improvement on 3 of 4 benchmarks of around -65%, though I'm not really sure why, it seems like too big of an improvement just for not doing the SystemTime conversion.
-	- The fourth benchmark also improved by a similar amount, but it appears to not work corerctly in the original crate so I don't include it.
+	- The fourth benchmark also improved by a similar amount, but it appears to not work correctly in the original crate so I don't include it.
-	- I didn't make this fork for performance reasons, so I'm not too concerned about the precise improvements.
+	- I didn't fork for performance reasons, so I'm not too concerned about the precise improvements.

 Here's a link to pyfisch's blog post on the original crate: <https://pyfisch.org/blog/http-datetime-handling/>